 By Sandy Moore

 It’s finally here, HubSpot announced in May 2018 that the HubSpot /Shopify integration is live and available for all customers.
-Now merchants with an e-commerce story on the Shopify platform can store all of their sales data within their HubSpot database and grow their business by combining inbound marketing and e-commerce sales tactics.
+Now merchants with an e-commerce store on the Shopify platform can store all of their sales data within their HubSpot database and grow their business by combining inbound marketing and e-commerce sales tactics.

 “While it’s never been easier to start an e-commerce business, it’s still extremely difficult to scale one. … Inbound is a secret weapon in the fight against the e-commerce giants,” said Nancy Riley, VP and General Manager of App Hub at HubSpot on Medium.